-- 1.40 There should be a formalised integrated pathway for non-elective adult general surgical care which should be patient centred and should include risk assessment and identification of the high-risk patient. - 1.41 There should be locally agreed guidelines for risk assessment and documentation. - 1.42 All patients should undergo venous thromboembolism risk assessment and receive appropriate thromboprophylaxis.
-This should include guidance on the novel oral anticoagulants and the management of patients requiring emergency surgery who are receiving them. - 1.43 Preoperative risk stratification should inform the decision making process for critical care admission.
+- 1.40 There should be a formalised integrated pathway for non-elective adult general surgical care which should be patient centred and should include risk assessment and identification of the high-risk patient.
+The integrated pathway should include risk assessment and identification of the high-risk patient.
+2,4,5,40 - 1.41 There should be locally agreed guidelines for risk assessment and documentation.
+A number of risk prediction tools such as the Physiological and Operative Severity Score for the enumeration of Mortality and morbidity (POSSUM), Surgical Outcome Risk Tool (SORT), American College of Surgeons- National Surgical Quality Improvement Program (ACS-NSQIP), National Emergency Laparotomy Audit (NELA) are commonly used.
+Mortality risk should be assessed preoperatively and documented on the consent form.^{56,57} - 1.42 All patients should undergo venous thromboembolism risk assessment and receive appropriate thromboprophylaxis.^{5,58} This should include guidance on the novel oral